reactioncommerce/reaction-docs/public-docs/swag-shop-08-creating-featured-products-component.md

 With that you should have a working `Featured Products` section of the home page that you can edit by just editing the tags on individual products.

 Congratulations.
-You can completed the Swag Shop Tutorial 🎉
+You have completed the Swag Shop Tutorial 🎉